Reporting Workers’ Compensation Claims

 The employee must complete the Employee Report of Occupational Injury form and give to the employer.

-The employer must complete the Employer Report of Occupational Injury form, and then send both forms to the AMLJIA at .
+The employer must complete the Employer Report of Occupational Injury form and provide both to the AMLJIA.

 - Fill out both the Employee and Employer Reports of Injury.
 Sign and date them.
 Send both forms in together.
 Both are required to set up a claim and report electronically to the State of Alaska.
 Do not send paper claim forms to the State of Alaska.
 The State only accepts electronic claims, and the AMLJIA will submit them electronically on your behalf.

-- Under Alaska law, employees have 30 days to inform their employer of a workplace injury and to complete the Employee Report of Injury form.
-Ensure employees complete line #24 on the form.
+- Under Alaska law, employees have 30 days to inform their employer of a workplace injury and to complete the Employee Report of Injury form. .

 - The employee must notify a person in a supervisory or management role, not a co-worker, to qualify for proper notice.